 There will be no significant financial responsibilities beyond the occasional handling of small amounts of cash.

-Some jobs will have formal responsibility for the safe use and basic maintenance of vehicles, equipment or other physical resources, but all will share responsibility for record keeping relating to individual children.
+Some jobs will have formal responsibility for the safe use and basic maintenance of vehicles, equipment or other physical resources, but all will share responsibility for record keeping relating to individual learner.

 Impacts and Demands